Žatec: Culture

+Education

+Žatec is home to three secondary schools: Žatec Gymnasium, Business Academy and Secondary Vocational School of Agriculture and Ecology, and Secondary Vocational School SČMSD (focused on the hotel industry and gastronomy).
+There are six primary schools and a primary art school.

+Sport

+Žatec is represented by the football club FK Slavoj Žatec, playing in lower amateur tiers.
+It was founded in 1936.

+The main sports facility is the Mládí Stadium.
+It was founded in 1965.

+The Flora Stadium is a sports facility in the south of the town.
+It was founded between 1924 and 1938.
+Until 1960, it had a motorcycle speedway track at the site.

 Sights

 Since 1961, the historic core of Žatec has been protected as an urban monument reservation.
 It is a collection of important buildings and architectural styles from the Romanesque period to the Art Nouveau.

 Since 2003, the area south of the historic centre has been protected as an urban monument zone.
 It is valuable mainly for its technical constructions related to hop growing.

-Church of the Assumption of the Virgin Mary is one of the most significant monuments. it was originally built in Romanesque style and some of its Romanesque parts are still preserved.
+The Church of the Assumption of the Virgin Mary is one of the most significant monuments.
+It was originally built in the Romanesque style and some of its Romanesque parts are still preserved.
 In 1724–1728, the Chapel of Saint John of Nepomuk was added.
-Around 1740, the west façade was reconstructed into the Baroque style.
+Around 1740, the west façade was reconstructed in the Baroque style.

 The hop-growing and brewing tradition is widely presented by the town.
 There are Hop Museum and Brewing Museum.
-The Temple of Hops and Beer is a tourist complex with several attractions, including a lookout tower and a small astronomical clock.
+The Temple of Hops and Beer is a tourist complex with several attractions, including a lookout tower and a small astronomical clock. Žatec and the Landscape of Saaz Hops (which includes the village of Trnovany within Žatec and the village of Stekník) was included in the UNESCO World Heritage List in 2023.

+Retro Computer in Žatec is a permanent exhibition of home computers from the 1970s to the 1990s.
+It is a private collection of over 135 pieces of functional technology.